-The relationship between dietary cholesterol and blood cholesterol are not clear.
+What you will hear is that the relationship between dietary cholesterol and blood cholesterol levels is "unclear".

 What I find exciting is that he has reduced his LDL from 140+ to 55 -- exactly what I hope to duplicate.